 יהוה is the spoken Name of the Creator.
 Elohim, G-d, the creator, is an immeasurable being.
 He is NOT limited to ‘three-ness’, but is ONE being who manifested to mankind “in many forms and in many ways,” [Heb 1:1], saying, “I will be WHATEVER I will be”.

-But He, the Creator, while still seated on His throne, is NOW manifested to us permanently in the man, Yeshua HaMashi’akh, and is revealed to us by His Ru’akh when we trust in Yeshua, since Yeshua, the Man, sits at the right hand of the Creator in heaven.
+But He, the Creator, while still seated on His throne, is NOW manifested to us permanently in the man, Yeshua HaMashi’akh, and is revealed to us by His Ru’akh when we Hear of His Good News and trust in His blood, since Yeshua, the Man, sits at the right hand of the Creator in heaven.
 We ‘see’ G-d through Him, by the Ru’akh.
 This is ONE Elohim, manifesting to us in Yeshua by His Ru’akh.
 Yeshua is a manifestation of G-d.
 The Ru’akh is an emanation from G-d through Yeshua, to us.
 He is ONE Elohim, manifested, revealed.

 The Name, יהוה , is His declared Name, which He commands us to call Him, and the Name which He commands us to declare to the world.